rakirs3333/Handwriting-Recognition/README.md

-# Handwriting Recognition using OpenCV, Keras , TensorFlow and ResNet Architecture

-## Background of the project:-<br>
-Utilized two datasets :<br>
+Project Overview:
+This project focuses on developing an Optical Character Recognition (OCR) model using deep learning techniques.
+Two datasets were utilized for training:

-1.The standard MNIST 0-9 dataset by LeCun et al.<br>
+MNIST 0-9 Dataset by LeCun et al.: A standard dataset consisting of handwritten digits.
-2. The Kaggle A-Z dataset by Sachin Patel, based on the NIST Special Database 19<br>
+Kaggle A-Z Dataset by Sachin Patel: Based on the NIST Special Database 19, this dataset contains handwritten characters A-Z.

-Trained the OCR model using Keras, TensorFlow, and deep learning architecture, ResNet.<br>
+The OCR model was trained using Keras, TensorFlow, and the ResNet (Residual Neural Network) architecture.

-## About different libraries and platforms used:-<br>
+Overview of Libraries and Platforms Used:
-Used OpenCV for image pre-processing (improve the image quality by removing noise and enhancing the contrast between the handwritten text and the background).<br>
+OpenCV: Employed for image pre-processing, which involved enhancing image quality by removing noise and improving contrast between handwritten text and the background.

-Keras is a high-level neural networks API built on top of TensorFlow, used Keras to provide a range of pre-built layers that can are easily combined.It is written in Python and is used to make the implementation of neural networks easy<br>
+Keras: A high-level neural networks API built on TensorFlow.
+Keras provides pre-built layers that can be easily combined for efficient implementation of neural networks.
+Written in Python, it simplifies the process of building and experimenting with deep learning models.

-TensorFlow can handle large datasets and is used to scale models across multiple devices, making it easier to train large models.<br>
-The TensorFlow platform helps you implement best practices for data automation, model tracking, performance monitoring, and model retraining.<br>
+TensorFlow: Used for its ability to handle large datasets and scale models across multiple devices.
+TensorFlow facilitates the implementation of best practices for data automation, model tracking, performance monitoring, and model retraining.

-ResNet uses a particular block called a residual block that allows the model to learn features from images, making it possible to create much deeper networks without encountering problems with vanishing gradients.<br>
+ResNet Architecture: Implemented ResNet, known for its use of residual blocks.
+These blocks enable the model to learn features from images, allowing the creation of deeper networks without encountering issues such as vanishing gradients.

-For downloading a_z_handwritten_data.csv using link :-<br>
+Dataset Information:
-https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format and paste the csv file in the root directory.<br>
+To access the "a_z_handwritten_data.csv" dataset, you can download it from this Kaggle link, https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format and ensure that the CSV file is placed in the project's root directory.

+This project aims to showcase the integration of OpenCV, Keras, TensorFlow, and ResNet architecture for efficient handwriting recognition.